ruijiang81/ruijiang81.github.io/_pages/about.md

 3. How to assess individual preferences or algorithm performance in the presence of missing counterfactuals?
 [2,6,13,14,16,17]

 # Recent News
+* Our Paper on Human-AI Collaborated Active Learning is accepted at [Neurlps, 2024](https://neurips.cc/)!
-* Our paper Training Uncertainty-Aware Regression Models is accepted at [Machine Learning](https://link.springer.com/journal/10994) (SI on Uncertainty Quantification)!
+* Our paper Adjusting Regression Models for Conditional Uncertainty Calibration is accepted at [Machine Learning](https://link.springer.com/journal/10994) (SI on Uncertainty Quantification)!
 * Our paper [Nonparametric Discrete Choice Experiments with Machine Learning Guided Adaptive Design](https://arxiv.org/abs/2310.12026) is accepted at [RealML @ NeurIPS, 2023](https://realworldml.github.io/neurips2023/)!
 * Two papers - Contextual Recourse Bandits and Confounding-Robust Policy Improvement with Human-AI Teams are accepted at [CIST, 2023](https://sites.google.com/view/cist2023/home) and [INFORMS Data Science Workshop, 2023](https://meetings.informs.org/wordpress/phoenix2023/data-science-workshop/), respectively!
 * Our paper [On the Impact of Algorithmic Recourse on Social Segregation](https://openreview.net/forum?id=4JCKwAiRPX) is accepted at [ICML, 2023](https://icml.cc/Conferences/2023/Dates)!